JBTitan/Stanley/README.md

 # Getting Stanley for yourself

-Installing Stanley is as simple as sacrificing the blood of your first-born child to the Dark Lord and Savior, Master of the Dark Arts, Bill.
+Installing Stanley is as simple as sacrificing the blood of your first-born child to the Dark Lord and Savior, Master of the Arcane Arts, Bill.

 ## Prerequisites